Amin and Murad decided to create a

 #define INF 0x3F3F3F3F

-edge: which vertex the node goes to and the weight dist of the edge.
+vertex node that the edge leads to, and the weight dist of the

 struct edge